CalvinPVIII/csharp-hosting-example/README.md

 - Click on `main` and double check that all your tables have been created properly
 - If all tables look correct, you can move on to hosting the site itself

-## Hosting the Website with Render <a name="render"></a>
+## Hosting the Website with Render

-- Render has built in support for many different kinds of apps, but it also supports the use of a Dockerfile, so that is what we will use
+- Render has built in support for many different kinds of apps, but it also supports the use of a Dockerfile, which is what we are going to use to host an ASP.NET app.
 - In the root of your project folder, make a new file called `Dockerfile`
 - Depending on what your application is, your `Dockerfile` may look different.
 Here are some guides about creating a Docker environment for a .NET application:
   - [Microsoft's tutorial for containerizing a .NET app](https://learn.microsoft.com/en-us/dotnet/core/docker/build-container)